-(c) Foreign currencies
+(d) Foreign currencies

-(i) Foreign currency transaction
+(i) Foreign currency transactions

-Transactions in foreign currencies are translated into the respective functional currencies of the Company at the exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated into the respective functional currencies of Group entities at the exchange rates at the dates of the transactions.
 At the end of each subsequent reporting period, monetary items denominated in foreign currencies are translated into the functional currencies using the exchange rate at that date.